math-io/float64-frexp/README.md

 #### frexp( x )

-Splits a double-precision floating-point number into a normalized fraction and an integer power of two.
+Splits a [double-precision floating-point number][ieee754] into a normalized fraction and an integer power of two.

 ``` javascript
 var out = frexp( 4 );